Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Produce ATP (adenosine triphosphate)

-36. Choose the tissue below that is NOT one of the four primary types of body tissue.
+Answer is D: Mitochondria produce ATP from glucose. - Choose the tissue below that is NOT one of the four primary types of body tissue.

 A. Connective tissue